AaltoGIS/notebooks/README.md

-# CSC Lesson Notebooks
+# CSC Lesson Notebooks for Spatial Data Science for Sustainable Development -course

 A repository for student versions of course Jupyter notebooks.

-In case you use this repository for your course materials please add a separate branch for it.
-Currently this repository has lesson materials for following courses / branches:

- - Spatial Data Science for Sustainable Development (2021) --> `sustainability-gis-2021`